nitlang/nit/lib/serialization/README.md

 end
 ~~~

-The `auto_serializable` applies only to the class definition,
+The `serialize` applies only to the class definition,
 only attributes declared locally will be serialized.
 However, each definition of a class (a refinement or specialization)
-can declare `auto_serializable`.
+can declare `serialize`.

 ## Custom serializable classes

-The annotation `auto_serializable` should be enough for most cases,
+The annotation `serialize` should be enough for most cases,
 but in some cases you need more control over the serialization process.

 For more control, create a subclass to `Serializable` and redefine `core_serialize_to`.